 Stats: 83.25% attendance rate

 Stats: 4% increase in the whole school attendance

-“Each of the students that have been on the programme benefited massively over the past academic year, with reintegrations back into centre, back into mainstream education and others have progressed by their engagement with the programme to reintegrate with their peers through work based learning opportunities.
-This system has proved to re-engage both the pupils and their parents/carers with their child’s education.”Jane Horsfield
+"Each of the students that have been on the programme benefited massively over the past academic year, with reintegration back into centre, back into mainstream education and others have progreessed by their engagement with the programme to reintegrate with their peers through work based learning opportunities.
+This system has proved to re-engage both the pupils and their parents/carers with their child's education.

 As a Local Authority we have received some fantastic feedback from our schools regarding the enormous support and flexibility that you have all shown to ensure that our students are receiving the highest quality of support.

 We recognise that some of you have been able to stay open throughout but this continues to be a challenge.
 I know Anna Wahlandt and her team has been in touch to ask for your contingency plans and service provision going forward.